 - Foundations of Project Management

 - Projects in Context, the Business Environment

 - Project Planning and Control

 How you will learn

-This University Certificate has been designed to be delivered fully online.
-This allows you to study from any location and plan your studies around other commitments.
+This University Certificate is delivered using a flexible, blended delivery model allowing you to plan your studies around other commitments.
 The course is designed to be studied in a day release model, with a regular day each week spent discussing content with tutors, working through learning materials, developing practical skills and undertaking assessments.